-Abstract- The aim of this descriptive-survey research was to investigate and analyze the organizational structure of Qeshm free zone based on 7 S of McKinsey.
-The research population included managers and experts of Qeshm free zone.
-Simple random sampling was used to select research population, and the number of population was decided according to Cohcaran formula, which was 84.
+- 8 The aim of this descriptive-survey research was to investigate and analyze the organizational - structure of Qeshm free zone based on 7 S of McKinsey.
+The research population included - managers and experts of Qeshm free zone.
+Simple random sampling was used to select - research population, and the number of population was decided according to Cohcaran - 12 formula, which was 84.
 The research was conducted in the form of questionnaires.
-The reliability and validity of the questions were tested by alpha Cronbach (0.848) and the use of experienced professors and experts respectively.
-To analyze research data Kolmogorov-Smirinov, T-test and Freedman test were used.
-The results of the research indicated that organizational structure based on 7-S McKinsey in Qeshm free zone is unfavorable, with common value, clerks and structure having the worst conditions.
-According to the research findings, it is recommended that managers of Qeshm free zone pay specific attention to internal environment of organization and ways to improve it.
+The - reliability and validity of the questions were tested by alpha Cronbach (0.848) and the use of - 14 experienced professors and experts respectively.
+To analyze research data - 15 Kolmogorov-Smirinov, T-test and Freedman test were used.
+The results of the research - indicated that organizational structure based on 7-S McKinsey in Qeshm free zone is - unfavorable, with common value, clerks and structure having the worst conditions.
+According - to the research findings, it is recommended that managers of Qeshm free zone pay specific - attention to internal environment of organization and ways to improve it.

-Keywords: organizational structure, Qeshm, style, shared value, skills.
+Index terms- organizational structure, Qeshm, style, shared value, skills.

-Introduction
+1 Introduction

-rganizational structure is the way responsibility and power are allocated, and work procedures are carried out among organizational members (Blau, 1970; Dewar and Werbel, 1979; Germain, 1996; Gerwin and Kolodny, 1992; Ruekert et al., 1985; Walton, 1985).
-The literature suggests that the nature of organizational structure in industrial versus postindustrial firms could be distinguished as mechanistic (inorganic) versus organic (Daft, 1995; Lawrence and Lorsch, 1967; Nemetz and Fry, 1988; Parthasarthy and Sethi, 1992; Zammuto and O'Connor, 1992).
+rganizational structure is the way responsibility and power are allocated, and work procedures are carried 23 out among organizational members (Blau, 1970; Dewar and Werbel, 1979; Germain, 1996; Gerwin and Kolodny, 24 1992; Ruekert et al., 1985; Walton, 1985).
+The literature suggests that the nature of organizational structure 25 in industrial versus postindustrial firms could be distinguished as mechanistic (inorganic) versus organic (Daft, 1995; Lawrence and Lorsch, 1967; Nemetz and Fry, 1988; Parthasarthy and Sethi, 1992; Zammuto and O'Connor, 27 1992).
 Significant changes are occurring in organizations in response to changes in the society at large.
-The mechanistic paradigm is effective when environments have a high degree of certainty, technologies tend to be routine, organizations are designed for large-scale, employees are treated as another resource.
-Internal structures tend to be vertical, functional, bureaucratic.
-The organization uses rational analysis and is guided by parochial values reflected in the vertical hierarchy and superior-subordinate power organic distinctions.
-The paradigm recognizes unstable, chaotic nature even external environment (i.e. post-industrial).
-Technologies are typically non-routine, and size is less important.
-Organizations are based more on teamwork, face-toface interactions, learning, and innovation.
-Qualities traditionally considered egalitarian such as equality, empowerment, horizontal relationships, and consensus building become more important (Daft, 1995; Burns and Stalker, 1961).
+The 28 29 mechanistic paradigm is effective when environments have a high degree of certainty, technologies tend to be routine, organizations are designed for large-scale, and employees are treated as another resource.
+Internal 30 structures tend to be vertical, functional, and bureaucratic.
+The organization uses rational analysis and is 31 guided by parochial values reflected in the vertical hierarchy and superior-subordinate power distinctions.
+The 32 organic paradigm recognizes the unstable, even chaotic nature of the external environment (i.e. post-industrial).
+33 Technologies are typically non-routine, and size is less important.
+34

-Author: Master Student, Strategic Management University of Hormozgan. e-mail: Mohammad.ravanfar@gmail.com
+2 Author: Master Student, Strategic Management University of